 Calories be damned—the conch fritters here are heaven on a plate.
-Don't expect the traditional, golf-ball sized balls of dough, these are an unusual, mountainous freeform creation of fried, loaded-with-flavor perfection.
+Don't expect the traditional, golf-ball-size balls of dough; these are an unusual, mountainous freeform creation of fried, loaded-with-flavor perfection.
 The crab cakes, made from local blue crabs, earn hallelujahs, too.
 The conch salad is as good as any you'll find in the Bahamas.
 This weathered, circa-1950 restaurant floats on two roadside barges in an old fishing community.
-Regulars include motorcyclists, families, boaters and the upscale crowd from nearby Ocean Reef Club, including Kathie Lee Gifford, who all come not only for the food but to admire tropical birds in the nearby mangroves, the occasional crocodile in the canal, and to jam with the bans playing each weekend afternoon.
-Dinner has to be early here; Jack's closes by 7, when the mosquitoes start biting.
+Regulars include motorcyclists, families, boaters and the upscale crowd from nearby Ocean Reef Club, including Kathie Lee Gifford, who all come not only for the food but to admire tropical birds in the nearby mangroves, the occasional crocodile, and to jam with the bands playing each weekend afternoon.
+Dinner has to be early here; Jack's closes by 6:30, when the mosquitoes start biting.
 It's about a half-hour drive from Key Largo, so you may want to plan a visit for your drive in or out.

 58000 Card Sound Rd., Key Largo, Florida, 33037, United States